MicrosoftDocs/learn/learn-pr/wwl-azure/manage-application-access-microsoft-entra-id/includes/8-configure-authentication-azure-ad-application-proxy.md

 **Performance**

- -  There is no degradation of application performance compared to accessing application from the internal network.
+ -  There's no degradation of application performance compared to accessing application from the internal network.

 **User Experience**